Setup4D/Setup4DUtility/README.md

   LValue := 'O rato roeu a roupa';
   // The value of LResultString will be 'Oratoroeuaroupa' LResultString := TSetup4DUtility.RemoveSpaces(LValue);

+  // Verifies if one is greater than zero
+  LValid := 1 > 0;
+  // The value of LResultString will be 'YES' LResultString := TSetup4DUtility.IIF<string>(LValid, 'YES', 'NO');
+  // Verifies if one is less than zero
+  LValid := 1 < 0;
+  // The value of LResultString will be 'NO' LResultString := TSetup4DUtility.IIF<string>(LValid, 'YES', 'NO');

 end;
 ```